ciscoheat/superforms-web/src/routes/api/+page.md

 }
 ```

-See [this FAQ entry](https://github.com/ciscoheat/sveltekit-superforms/wiki/Default-entity-values) for a list of default entity values.
+See [this page](/default-values) for a list of default entity values.

 ### setError(form, field, error, options?)